dylanyng/Migraine-Manager/README.md

 - ✅ Implement data visualization features to help users better understand their migraine patterns and trends over time.
 - ✅ Implement retrieval of weather data using an API to keep track of weather conditions associated with migraine attacks for
-- 🔲 Add a user settings page for updating user preferences
+- 🔲 Implement Google OAuth
+- 🔲 Implement CSV data exporting
 - 🔲 Implement a reminder system for logging migraines

 ## 📝 Lessons Learned: